Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion: Introduction

-Multi-Robot Motion Planning (MRMP) is a fundamental problem in robotics, where teams of robots navigate shared environments while avoiding collisions.
+\IEEEPARstart{M}{ulti-robot} motion planning (MRMP) is a fundamental problem in robotics, where teams of robots navigate shared environments while avoiding collisions.
 For real-world deployment in human-centric domains like automated warehouses, robots must be able to interpret and execute instructions from human operators, rather than relying on explicit goal coordinates.
 However, classical approaches are fundamentally limited in this context.
 They not only lack the ability to process language information but also struggle with scalability in complex continuous spaces.
 Search-based methods are often restricted to discrete domains \cite{sharon2015conflict, li2021eecbs}, sampling-based algorithms suffer from the curse of dimensionality \cite{lavalle1998rapidly, kavraki2002probabilistic, le2019multi}, and optimization-based approaches scale poorly with the number of robots due to expensive computational requirements \cite{augugliaro2012generation, park2020efficient}.

 Learning-based methods have emerged as a promising alternative to handle these high-dimensional spaces.
 In particular, diffusion models have demonstrated remarkable success in single-robot motion planning \cite{janner2022planning}, effectively learning to satisfy hard constraints such as collision avoidance \cite{carvalho2023motion, feng2024ltldog}.
-Extending this capability to multi-robot settings, recent approaches have adopted hybrid strategies, such as combining a diffusion model with classical Multi-Agent Path Finding (MAPF) algorithms \cite{shaoul2024multi} or enforcing constraints via Lagrangian dual-based method \cite{liang2025simultaneous}.
+Extending this capability to multi-robot settings, recent approaches have adopted hybrid strategies, such as combining a diffusion model with classical multi-agent path finding (MAPF) algorithms \cite{shaoul2024multi} or enforcing constraints via Lagrangian dual-based method \cite{liang2025simultaneous}.
 However, these methods suffer from significant challenges in terms of computational efficiency and generalization.
-Primarily, they incur high latency due to the heavy cost of constructing explicit environment representations, coupled with complex conflict resolution processes during inference.
-Also, they fundamentally lack the intrinsic capability to reason about geometric reachability, often failing in scenarios where designated goals are physically obstructed.
+Also, they lack the intrinsic capability to reason about geometric reachability, often failing when goals are physically obstructed.